 You can use one if you and your ex-partner are considering getting divorced or dissolving your civil partnership and:

-- you want to sort out your finances between you without asking the court to
+- you want to sort out your finances and any childcare arrangements between you without asking the court

 Is a separation agreement legally enforceable?

-Separation agreements are legally binding in Scotland and it can be enforced in the same way as a court order if the agreement is registered.
+Separation agreements are legally binding in Scotland, and they can be enforced in the same way as a court order if the agreement is registered.

-This means that you need to think carefully about what you are agreeing to.
+This means that you need to think carefully about what you are agreeing to and not say yes to anything you can't commit to.

 Understanding legal or judicial separation

-In rare cases, people who don’t want to divorce or dissolve their civil partnership – for example, for religious reasons – use ‘judicial separation’ (also called a ‘legal separation’).
+In rare cases, people who want to live apart but who don’t want to divorce or dissolve their civil partnership – for example, for religious reasons – use ‘judicial separation’ (also called a ‘legal separation’).

 But very few people use this because separation agreements are legally binding in Scotland.